bmanders716/bmanders716.github.io/cookbook.md

 Diplomatic Pudding.

-_Ingredients_--º pint of sweet jelly.
+_Ingredients_--Ï†∞int of sweet jelly.
                1 pint of milk.
-               Ω†oz. of gelatine.
+               Ì†Øz. of gelatine.
                2 sponge cakes.
-               2†oz. of ratafias.
+               2‡Ø∫. of ratafias.
                1 whole egg, and 4 yolks.
-               2†oz. of sugar.
+               2‡Ø∫. of sugar.
                A little flavouring essence.

 _Method._--Soak the gelatine in a little milk.